What is Dan Harmon’s Story Circle?

 Dan Harmon likens this process to the circle of life, where we also go through an evolution.
 We are often invested in this evolution, and this specific interest on change is intrinsic to us humans, as evolution was necessary for survival.
 By replicating the process of change into stories, we can create narratives that resonate easily to many people.

 Let’s break down the story circle in the best way possible, using a blockbuster movie everyone (hopefully) has seen, The Lion King.

 Simba is a young lion cub and heir to the Kingdom of Pride Rock.
 He lives a privileged life as a lion as well as a prince in his homeland.

 Simba is eager to become King but also to prove himself to his father, Mufasa.
-He disobeys his father once and even brings his soon to be wife to the elephant graveyard and must be embarrassingly rescued by his father from a pack of hyenas.
+He disobeys his father once, bringing his soon-to-be-wife to the elephant graveyard.
+He ends up embarrassingly rescued by his father from a pack of hyenas.

-Simbas father is murdered by a stampede staged by his uncle Scar.
-Simba is blackmailed by Scar to leave the animal kingdom and has hyenas sent after him to hunt him down, until he has truly left Pride Rock.
+Simba’s father is murdered by a stampede staged by his uncle Scar.
+Simba is blackmailed by Scar to leave the Kingdom and has hyenas sent after him to hunt him down, until he has truly left Pride Rock.

-Simba escapes the animal kingdom and is rescued by a meerkat and a warthog, Timone and Pumba.
+Simba escapes from the Kingdom and is rescued by a meerkat and a warthog, Timon and Pumbaa.
 These two teach Simba how to live and turn from his lion ways and refrain from hunting other animals.
-Simba internalises their philosophy to shield against his trauma and the years pass away.

 A few years pass and Simba and Nala have a cub of their own.
 The circle of life is re-emphasized and Simba has accepted his place in it.

 The Story Circle has helped many writers get a kick-start on their writing.
 It is also a great guide if you want to make a story that a lot of people will surely relate to.
-To have an easy time using the Story Circle, visit LivingWriter and select the Story Circle template to get started as quickly as possible writing your cyclical, next best-seller.
+To have an easy time using the Story Circle, visit LivingWriter and select the Story Circle template to get started as quickly as possible writing your next best-seller.